woutercoppens/home-assistant/README.md

 ### 4. Configure the integration.

-Make sure you restart Home Assistant after the installation in HACS.
+Make sure you restart Home Assistant after the installation (in HACS).
 After the restart, go to **Configuration** in the side menu in Home Assistant and select **Integrations**.
 Click on **Add Integrations** in the bottom right corner and search for **Openmotics** to install.
 This will open the configuration menu with the default settings.

   ![Integration setup](/pictures/configuration_screen.png)